GigaZelensky/AntiSpoof/README.md

     only-on-move: false
     # When enabled, probes wait until the player moves and are sent only while
     # they keep moving.
 This helps hide the sign GUI during the check.
+    # Keys that share the same label are probed one at a time in a round-robin
+    # order so every mod gets checked quickly without spamming the player.

 # ──────────────────────────────────────────────────────────
 #                Bedrock Handling Settings